How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 Complete Any Minor Repairs Before Leaving

-Small repairs that you can handle yourself are worth doing before you leave.
+Small repairs you can handle yourself are worth doing before you leave.
 These include:

 • Filling nail holes from picture hooks with filler and touching up the paint